Psmths/windows-forensic-artifacts/file-activity/automatic-destinations.md

  - A user opened Excel, and then opened a workbook from within Excel.
  - A user opened Excel, and saved a new workbook from within Excel.

-The timestamp will not be updated in the case that a user simple opened Excel without opening another file.
+The timestamp will not be updated in the case that a user simply opened Excel without opening another file.

 ### Execution - Permissions / Account
 Given that the AutomaticDestinations files are stored in a user's %AppData% directory, this effectively ties execution of an application to a particular user account.
 For instance, if the AutomaticDestinations file for Excel exists in the following path: `C:\Users\john.doe\AppData\Roaming\Microsoft\Windows\Recent\AutomaticDestinations\b8ab77100df80ab2.automaticDestinations-ms`, this implies that the user `john.doe` executed `Microsoft Office Excel x64`.